daegalus/csrd/content.en/05-game-mastering/03-cyphers.md

 Level: 1d6 + 1

-Effect: The user can go without food and water for a number of days equal to the cypher’s level without ill effect.
+Effect: The user can go without food and water for a number of days equal to the cypher's level without ill effect.

 PERFECT MEMORY